-Principal of the Year candidates are nominated by their staff, community and colleagues and then narrowed to a group of finalists by a selection committee comprised of representatives from the Board of Education, the Curriculum and Instruction Office, the Parent Teacher Association, CASE and the superintendent's cabinet.
+Principal of the Year candidates are nominated by their staff, community and colleagues and then narrowed to a group of finalists by a selection committee.
 The committee reviews and scores nominations based on Maryland Instructional Leadership Framework Standards.
 Nominees with the top scores become finalists and complete an additional application that is reviewed and scored by the selection committee.
 The principal with the highest score is named Principal of the Year.

 As the Principal of the Year, Harris will receive a $1,000 gift for school enhancement and technology from the Education Foundation of Baltimore County Public Schools and the opportunity to participate in a national professional development conference of her choice.